Connecting parents and teachers to information and resources on dyslexia.

 The good news is that there are now very effective reading programs, teaching techniques and assistive technology to help kids and adults read much more effectively.
 As an educator and parent, I want this website to help you understand dyslexia and connect with helpful resources as soon as possible, because the earlier reading problems are identified, the easier it is to raise reading ability, confidence and hope.

-Our first edition U.S. Parent Guide is packed with all the information a parent with a struggling reader needs to know:
+Our U.S. Parent Guide is packed with all the information a parent with a struggling reader needs to know:

 People: Helping someone read is an important goal, but we